coreyryanhanson/ComfyQR/README.md

 ### QR Code (Split)

-A version of the `QR Code` node that also outputs split layers for the function patterns and a mask for the function patterns.
+A version of the `QR Code` node that also outputs split layers for the finder patterns along with an accompanying mask.

 #### Inputs